-Public art is allowed in all zoning districts and is strongly encouraged in the Village Core Downtown, Village Mixed Use, Gateway Mixed Use, Fair Oaks Mixed Use and Public/Quasi-Public Districts.
+Public art is allowed in any district and is strongly encouraged in the Village Core Downtown, Village Mixed Use, Gateway Mixed Use, Fair Oaks Mixed Use and Public/Quasi-Public Districts.
 Promotion of public art visible from intersections within these districts as well as proximate to public gathering areas, plazas and public parking areas is highly recommended.